-A static mixer is a precision engineered device for the continuous mixing of fluid materials.
+A static mixer is a precision-engineered device for the continuous mixing of fluid materials.

 Normally the fluids to be mixed are liquid, but static mixers can also be used to mix gas streams, disperse gas into liquid or blend immiscible liquids.

 The energy needed for mixing comes from a loss in pressure as fluids flow through the static mixer.
-Moreover, One design of static mixer is the plate-type mixer.
+Moreover, One design of a static mixer is the plate-type mixer.
 Another common device type consists of mixer elements contained in a cylindrical (tube) or squared housing.

 Static Mixers Designs

-In the plate type design mixing is accomplished through intense turbulence in the flow.
+In the plate-type design mixing is accomplished through intense turbulence in the flow.

 In the housed-elements design the static mixer elements consist of a series of baffles made of metal or a variety of plastics.
 Similarly, the mixer housing can be made of metal or plastic.
 The housed-elements design incorporates a method for delivering two streams of fluids into the static mixer.

 As the streams move through the mixer, the non-moving elements continuously blend the materials.
-Complete mixing depends on many variables including the fluids’ properties and tube inner diameter.
-Other variables include number of elements and their design.
+Complete mixing depends on many variables including the fluids’ properties and tube’s inner diameter.
+Other variables include a number of elements and their design.
 Also, the housed-elements mixer’s fixed, typically helical elements can simultaneously produce patterns of flow division and radial mixing:

 - Flow division: In laminar flow, a processed material divides at the leading edge of each element of the mixer and follows the channels created by the element shape.
 At each succeeding element, the two channels are further divided. this results in an exponential increase in stratification.
 Also, the number of striations produced is 2n where ‘n’ is the number of elements in the mixer.

 - Radial mixing: In either turbulent flow or laminar flow, rotational circulation of a processed material around its own hydraulic center in each channel of the mixer causes radial mixing of the material.
-Finally, processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity and material composition.
+Finally, the processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity, and material composition.

 Applications for Static Mixers